 Lending requirements have evolved and to stay relevant, financial institutions need to go digital.
 Digital lending platforms provide end-to-end solutions for organizations of various sizes.
 According to the Orion Market Reports, by 2026, the global Digital Lending Platform market size is expected to touch 5333.1 million USD.
 As per Allied Market Research, cloud-based lending solutions will see higher deployment rates over on-premise solutions.

 In cloud lending solutions, financial organizations can scale functionalities based on their requirements.
 This, in turn, increases the profits of the organization by reducing the time and expenses.
-Digital solutions for loan management eliminates the friction associated with team management.
+Digital solutions for loan management also eliminates the friction associated with team management.

 To sum up: